DariusMontez/toga-guide/toga_guide.md

 ### Declarative Approach

 This time, widgets and containers are provided as arguments to a top-level, so that the hierarchy is constructed at once.
-This approach makes use of various container constructor arguments like `children=[...]` or `content=...`
+This approach makes use of various container constructor arguments like `children=[...]` or `content=...`.
+Widgets that need to be kept track of are attached to `self` in the `startup` function.

 *__example:__ `declarative_layout`*
 ```python